 The upfronts are a dance between the wants and needs of advertisers and publishers.
 While advertisers understandably want as low CPMs as possible, the smarter play is focusing instead on the sharing of crucial data that helps them optimize campaigns, drive deeper intelligence and make smarter decisions on where and when to advertise.

-By letting publishers know you are not just chasing the lowest CPM possible, you establish greater trust and create the foundation for a lasting partnership where data is shared more freely, which enables you to make smarter decisions.
+By letting publishers know you are not just chasing the lowest CPM possible, you establish greater trust and create the foundation for a lasting partnership where data is shared more freely.
+This enables you to make smarter decisions.